| | | |

 How long can homemade mayonnaise be stored in the refrigerator?

-I store mine in a clean glass jar for up to one week, however, you can also go by other cues such as smell and look.
+I store mine in a clean glass jar for up to one week.
+However, you can also use other cues like smell and look.
 If you see mold or the mayo smells off, discard it immediately.

 Did you make this pesto mayo?
 Please rate the recipe and tell me how it went in the comments below.
 Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!